Life insurance premiums explained

 Similar to claim probability, premiums tend to increase as you age.
 This is based on the expectation that you are more likely to file a life insurance claim at 60 than you would at, say, 25.

-There are two types of premiums to consider when deciding which policy to purchase:
+There are two main types of premiums to consider when deciding which policy to purchase:

 How often do I pay my life insurance premium?